centreon/centreon-plugins/sdks-vmware/README.md

 ## Local build with SDK — from Centreon stable repo

-Downloads the stable `.deb` from the Centreon apt repository.
-`encrypted::` credentials require the SDK.
+This is now the default — both flags below match the Dockerfile's own defaults, so a plain `docker build -f .github/docker/connector/Dockerfile.connector-vmware .` from the repo root does the same thing.
+Kept explicit here for clarity:

 ```bash
 docker build \